 Desirous of shooting documents from the brothels of Ciudad Juárez, I was stymied by a consistent and aggressively stated no photography edict.
 While pondering this, I noted that there were men called copas who came through the bars offering to take Polaroids of couples for just a couple of bucks.
 They were allowed to shoot, so I decided I’d hire them to take pictures of me and whichever prostitute I was sitting with.
 A man and a woman sitting at a table, drinking and smoking—the same picture taken a million times every day all over the world.
 For about six weeks, about twice a week I’d cross the river, cruise the Juárez whorehouses, and come home with four or five Polaroids of which I would make black and white copy negatives.
-In the bars I was nicknamed Señor Copa.
-For a while it was a lot of fun, and I was loving the photos I was getting, but after a while it became a lonely endeavor, and I stopped.
+In the bars, I was nicknamed Señor Copa.
+For a while, it was a lot of fun, and I was loving the photos I was getting, but soon it became a lonely endeavor, and I stopped.
 In retrospect, I wish I had made more, and I wish I had kept a journal of my experiences, but by the time I got back home, I was usually drunk.

 Signed artist pigment proofs of any of these images are available for collection:

 14″ x 21″ on 17″ x 22″ Museo archival cotton paper. $500@